 With your very first data profiling activity you’ve started a process of data quality requirements gathering but not data quality assessment, that will come later when all the requirements are encapsulated as executable data quality rules that can provide us with a much more comprehensive metric of data quality.

 Step 2: Data Quality Requirements Creation

-For example, in a previous assignment we discovered major issues with location information across a wide range of inside plant equipment for a utilities organisation.
-According to the profiling results the figure was bleak, 40% of equipment had a missing location value.
+For example, at a previous assignment I discovered major issues with location information across a wide range of inside plant equipment for a utilities organisation.
+According to the profiling results the figure was bleak, 40% of equipment had a missing location value - the classic 'completeness' dimension.